mul118/docker-cranvas-ggobi/README.md

 docker run -itd -p 6080:80 -v [YOUR LOCAL WORKING DIRECTORY]:/root/work mul118/docker-cranvas-ggobi
 ```

-Then, browse to http://127.0.0.1:6080/ .
-Open Rstudio and attach the cranvas library.
+The startup process will take about *5 minutes*.
+Once the container is running, browse to http://127.0.0.1:6080/, open Rstudio and attach the cranvas library.
 Enjoy!

 ## Motivation